signavio/tech-blog/_posts/2017-04-12-final-thesis-gisa.md

 layout: article
 ---

 Hi, my name is Gisa and I am a front-end developer for [Signavio Workflow Accelerator](https://www.signavio.com/products/workflow/).
 In this blog post I want to share some of the findings I made during my bachelor thesis in Business Computing at HTW Berlin.
 Let’s start with a short intro about the topic and my approach to it, which consists of four steps:

 1. Define
 2. Observe
 3. Report
 4. Improve

-The original title of the thesis "Anforderungsermittlung und Evaluation für die Neugestaltung der Benutzerschnittstelle für die Modellierungskomponente in Signavio Workflow" translates to "Requirement identification and evaluation for the re-design of the user interface of the modelling component in Signavio Workflow".
-Handy right?
+The original title of the thesis _Anforderungsermittlung und Evaluation für die Neugestaltung der Benutzerschnittstelle für die Modellierungskomponente in Signavio Workflow_ translates to _Requirement identification and evaluation for the re-design of the user interface of the modelling component in Signavio Workflow_.
+Handy, right?
 In other words the thesis focused on analysing the current user interface in our process automation tool Signavio Workflow Accelerator.

 To be more specific, I evaluated the user interface in the process modeler in Workflow Accelerator regarding our users’ needs and requirements.